 • He is 14th in the championship standings with 273 points, 20 out of 10th and 71 out of fifth.

 • This is Bourdais’ 11th Verizon IndyCar Series season and third with KVSH Racing.

 • In 159 career IndyCar starts, Bourdais has won 35 races (tied with Bobby Unser for sixth all-time) and taken 33 pole positions (tied for seventh).

 • Bourdais is the only driver to win four consecutive IndyCar championships, taking the title in 2004 – 2007 (Champ Car World Series).

-Round 11 of the 2016 Verizon IndyCar Series season will be the Iowa Corn 300, July 9-10 at Iowa Speedway in Newton, Iowa.
-The race will be broadcast live on NBCSN at 5:00 p.m.
+Round 13 of the 2016 Verizon IndyCar Series season will be the Honda Indy 200, July 29-31, at the Mid-Ohio Sports Car Course in Lexington, Ohio.
+The race will be broadcast live on NBCSN at 2:00 p.m.
 ET.
 It is also available on radio: XM 209 and IMS IndyCar Radio as well as online: IndyCar.com and Verizon IndyCar 15 app.